Start Node

 Periodic workflows are useful for:

-• Scheduled health checks
+• Scheduled health checks and infrastructure reviews

-• Regular report generation
+• Daily, weekly, or monthly report generation

 Manual execution